 Associate Professor - Dept of Physics, Cal Poly San Luis Obispo

 Merri Lisa Formento-Trigilio (M.S; PhD Penn State) Documentary Filmmaker, Montana.

 Dan Koning (M.S.)
 Employed by New Mexico Bureau of Mines and Mineral Resources.

 Paul Wisniewski (M.S.)
 Environmental Consulting firm - Hawaii.

 David Mitchell (M.S.)
 Employed by private environmental consultant, Massachusetts.

 Sarah Newland (M.S.)
-Employed by SFEI, San Francisco California
+SFEI, San Francisco California

 The graduate student in geomorphology can expected to take a wide range of course offerings in EES as well as supporting related sciences from other Departments, particularly Civil Engineering.
 Specific course offerings (400-level are graduate courses) in any two year teaching cycle may include (* = core course):